These 7 Companies Secretly Own Dozens of VPNs

 VPN Market Consolidation

-American tech company AnchorFree released its first VPN service, Hotspot Shield (see our full review), in 2008.
-If you go by the information on AnchorFree’s official website, it’s easy to think Hotspot Shield is still the only VPN the company owns.
+American tech company Aura released its first VPN service, Hotspot Shield (see our full review), in 2008, when it was called AnchorFree.
+AnchorFree would go on to change its name to Pango, which then got acquired by Aura in January 2021.
+Even though Aura is the parent company, its VPNs are still marketed under the Pango brand, so information can be found on Pango’s website.
+If you go there, then it’s easy to think Hotspot Shield is still the only VPN the company owns.

 But the reality is a lot more complicated.

-These VPNs don’t make it clear that they’re now owned by AnchorFree, but when you compare the design of the products, the connection is pretty clear.
+These VPNs don’t make it clear that they’re now owned by Pango, but when you compare the design of the products, the connection is pretty clear.
+In addition to the similarities between its products, there are hardly any mentions of Aura or Pango on their websites or any promotional material for the VPNs they own.

 - Hotspot Shield